 Step 3: Copying Pivot Table to New Workbook

-- Firstly, select the pivot table and press CTRL+C to copy it.
+- Select the pivot table and press CTRL+C to copy it.

-- Next, create a new Workbook and press CTRL+V to paste the pivot table.
+- Create a new workbook and press CTRL+V to paste the pivot table.

-- After that, we can see that the original file size increased a bit.
+- We can see that the original file size increased a bit.

-- Our new Workbook is 327 KB in size compared to 1308 KB in the original file size.
+- Our new workbook is 327 KB in size compared to 1308 KB in the original file size.
 That is a whopping 75% reduction in file size.
-In other words, the reduced file size is only one-third of the original file size.
+In other words, the reduced file size is only one-fourth of the original file size.

 - Now, if we want to see the details of the dataset, then we can simply double-click on the Grand Total value.

-- Lastly, a new Worksheet called “Sheet2” will be created to show the details of the data from the Pivot Table.
+- A new worksheet called Sheet2 will be created to show the details of the data from the pivot table.

-Read More: How to Determine What Is Causing Large Excel File Size
+Read More: How to Reduce Excel File Size Without Deleting Data

 Conclusion